TrystanLea/emonview/readme.md

 # Run

+Start by running the main app:

     python emonview/app/app.py

+Run the rfmpi2mqtt link:

     python emonview/rfmpi2mqtt.py

 if installing on ready to go SD card image ufw firewall is installed blocking on port 8000, you can enable port 8000 with: